Make a booking now Campus Online Login

 • Evaluate suitable interventions/approaches for failing readers.

-Cohorts begin in January, May, or September.
+Cohorts begin in January, May and September.

-The next cohort begins on 15 May 2024.
-Book and enrol before 15 May 2024 to join our next cohort.
+The next cohort begins on 15 January 2025.
+Book and register before 15 January 2025 to join our next cohort.

 • Language acquisition and its relationship with literacy acquisition.
 Typical and atypical development in relation to language acquisition/development, including overview of theories of language development.